 Solving Separation Anxiety

-Solving separation anxiety can be tough.
+Solving separation anxiety can be easy if you have the right training plan.
 Acting destructive or barking and crying when left alone is often a combination of demand behavior and anxiety.
 At Zen Dog Training, the most important lesson for solving separation anxiety is having your dog learn to settle and become more comfortable alone — while you are home.

 Your Furry Little Shadow